 If with these first two cards you immediately made 21 points (so an Ace plus a 10, Jack, Queen or King), you have a Blackjack.
 You get paid immediately: 1.5 times your bet.
 This is written as 3: 2 in Blackjack.
-If you have bet 5 dollars, you will receive 7.50 dollars (plus the stake) back.
+If you have bet 5 New Zealand Dollars, you will receive 7.50 NZD (plus the stake) back.

 If no blackjack falls, which is usually the case, then the game is continued.

 The following options then arise:

 - Split (with two equal cards)

 - Double (if your total points are 9.10 or 11)

 - Request an extra card

 Suppose you have more than 21 points, you lose, and you lose your bet immediately.
 Once all players have passed (or bought themselves "dead"), the bank deals cards for themselves.

 With doubling, you can further expand the advantage that you have over the bank.
 If you double, you have to bet your first bet again, and you get 1 extra card.
 Then you adjust automatically.